Valentín Canalizo: Second presidency

-Post Presidency
+Post presidency

 Canalizo was tried by the government and accused of trying to overthrow the constitution.
 In his defense, Canalizo claimed that he had no intention of abolishing the congress but merely suspending it due to the extraordinary circumstances.
 A general amnesty was passed by congress, but Canalizo preferred to leave the country.
 On October 25, 1845, he set out for Spain, but returned during the Mexican-American War in 1846.

 He was made Minister of War under the administration of Valentin Gomez Farias. and supported the government's controversial measures of nationalizing the Catholic Church's lands, in order to fund the war.
-He stepped down on February 23 and was assigned a military command to defend Veracruz with General Romulo Diaz de la Vega as his second in command.
+He stepped down on February 23 and was assigned a military command to defend Veracruz with General Rómulo Díaz de la Vega as his second in command.

 He was present at the Battle of Cerro Gordo, in charge of cavalry.
 His conduct during that battle, retreating without fighting, and abandoning a large amount of supplies, led to a congressional proposal to start an investigation.
 He no longer played any notable role in the war, and never again assumed any political office.
 He died in obscurity on February 20, 1850.